mrcbyzn/44Runner/README.md

 # 44 Forward

 ## Description
-44 Forward is a web application designed to help users track and analyze their running data.
-It allows users to import their activities from Strava, view detailed race information, and monitor their training statistics.
-The primary purpose of this project is to provide a centralized platform for runners to manage their performance data and gain insights into their training progress.
+44 Forward is a web application designed to display my running data.
+It allows me to import my running data from a google sheets file, view detailed race information, and monitor my statistics.
+The primary purpose of this project is to provide a centralized platform for me to display data and to share to others.
+Lie a personla business page.

 ## Features
 - **Race Data Display:** View comprehensive details of past races, automatically identified from Strava activities.